This gluten free eggnog cheesecake recipe is a delicious holiday dessert. Enjoy protein-packed dessert that is full of flavor!

 If you can’t find Greek cream cheese, you can use low-fat cream cheese or even regular cream cheese. (*Note the fat content will go up with one of these substitutes.)

 This cheesecake crust is simple and delicious.
 I used a simple almond meal, coconut oil, and spices.
 I kept the crust mild so it wouldn’t overpower the eggnog flavor.

 Use an electric mixer to whip the wet ingredients.
 It will be thick and creamy.
 Add the crust to the mini springform pans and then pour the cheesecake batter over the crust.
 If you can’t find mini springform pans, you can make a large cheesecake with a regular springform pan.

 Each cheesecake is perfectly sized to feed two people!

-More Delicious Gluten Free Eggnog Recipes to Try:
+More Delicious Gluten Free Holiday Recipes to Try:

 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)

 Things You Need To Make This Eggnog Cheesecake Recipe:

 - These mini springform pans let you make mini cheesecakes, which are perfect for portion control!